G-Code Programming

 end

-The body of the custom T-code must include the set of AeroScript instructions that the controller will execute when the custom T-code is invoked.
+The body of the custom T-code must include the set of AeroScript instructions that the controller will execute when the custom T-code is used.
 The example that follows shows you how to define a custom T-code body:

 gcode T